atomone-hub/genesis/README.md

-by redistributing the underlying $ATOM tokens to their respective $phATOM holders completely with the same exchange factors applied to everyone equally, but as with decreasing the merger ratio cap, (for the purpose of giving precedent to the $phATOM -> $phATOM1 merge mechanism) this must be delayed by a period of 3 months to allow $phATOM holders to preempt this with a merge.
+by redistributing the underlying $ATOM tokens to their respective $phATOM holders completely with the same exchange factors applied to everyone equally, but as with decreasing the merger ratio cap, (for the purpose of giving precedent to the $phATOM -> $phATONE merge mechanism) this must be delayed by a period of 3 months to allow $phATOM holders to preempt this with a merge.

-Any slashings of the underlying $ATOM, or theft, or loss of $ATOM due to the actions of the AtomOne hub and its $ATOM1 stakers are completely at the risk of the original $ATOM holder who brought it into AtomOne.
-AtomOne must compensate users within reason, but what is reasonable is up to the $ATOM1 stakers to decide through AtomOne governance.
+Any slashings of the underlying $ATOM, or theft, or loss of $ATOM due to the actions of the AtomOne hub and its $ATONE stakers are completely at the risk of the original $ATOM holder who brought it into AtomOne.
+AtomOne must compensate users within reason, but what is reasonable is up to the $ATONE stakers to decide through AtomOne governance.
 Everybody must acknowledge the risks of this experiment.